 Since a significant proportion of the regulatory framework in the UK applicable to medicinal products is derived from European Union Directives and Regulations, Brexit, following the Transition Period, could materially impact the regulatory regime with respect to the development, manufacture, importation, approval and commercialization of our product candidates in the UK or the European Union, now that UK legislation has the potential to diverge from European Union legislation.
 It is currently unclear to what extent the UK will seek to align its regulations with the EU in the future.
-The UK regulatory framework in relation to clinical trials is derived from existing EU legislation (as implemented into UK law, through secondary legislation).
-However, the Retained EU Law (Revocation and Reform) Bill which received Royal Assent on June 29, 2023 and is intended to remove all EU-derived legislation from the UK statute book by the end of 2023, may result in a divergence of approach between the EU and the UK.
-On January 17, 2022, the UK Medicines and Healthcare products Regulatory Agency, or MHRA, launched an eight-week consultation on reframing the UK legislation for clinical trials.
-The consultation closed on March 14, 2022.
-On October 12, 2023, the MHRA introduced a new Notification Scheme to enable a more streamlined and aims risk-proportionate approach to streamline the processing of initial clinical trial applications for Phase 3 and Phase 4 clinical trials.
-This new scheme forms part of the review of the regulatory framework governing clinical trials approvals, enable innovation, enhance in the UK.
-Further initiatives adopted by the UK Government with respect to the regulation of clinical trials transparency, enable greater risk proportionality, and promote patient and public involvement in clinical trials.
-The following outcome of the consultation will be closely watched and will determine whether the UK chooses to align with the regulation or diverge from it to maintain regulatory flexibility.
-A decision by the UK not to closely align its regulations with the new approach that will be adopted in the EU may have an effect on the cost of conducting clinical trials in the UK as opposed to other countries and/or make it harder to seek a marketing authorization in the EU for our product candidates on the basis of clinical trials conducted in the UK.
+The UK regulatory framework in relation to clinical trials is governed by the Medicines for Human Use (Clinical Trials) Regulations 2004, as amended, which is derived from existing EU legislation (as the CTD, as implemented into UK national law through secondary legislation).
+On January 17, 2022, the UK Medicines and Healthcare products Regulatory Agency, or MHRA launched an eight-week consultation on reframing the UK legislation for clinical trials, and which aimed to streamline clinical trials approvals, enable innovation, enhance clinical trials transparency, enable greater risk proportionality, and promote patient and public involvement in clinical trials.
+The UK Government published its response to the consultation closed on March 14, 2022.
+On October 12, 2023, March 21, 2023 confirming that it would bring forward changes to the legislation.
+These resulting legislative amendments will determine how closely the UK regulations will align with the CTR.
+In October 2023, the MHRA introduced announced a new Notification Scheme to enable for clinical trials which enables a more streamlined and risk-proportionate approach to the processing of initial clinical trial applications for Phase 4 and low-risk Phase 3 and Phase 4 clinical trials.
+This new scheme forms part trial applications.